BlackGEM for the public

 More Info

-Learn about the technical details of the BlackGEM telescope array and the science that it will support
+Learn about the technical details of the BlackGEM telescope array

-BlackGEM is designed, built and operated by a consortium consisting of NOVA (Netherlands Research School for Astronomy), Radboud University, the KU Leuven and partner institutes
+BlackGEM is designed, built and operated by a consortium consisting of NOVA (Netherlands Research School for Astronomy), Radboud University, the KU Leuven and partner institutes.

 An overview presentation of the BlackGEM project can be found here